 #1 – Grows Your Patient Base

-The more people you have who are aware of how you help with the transformative treatments and services you offer, the more recommendations you’ll get, and that’s going to lead to more patients.
+The more people you have who are aware of how you help with the transformative treatments and services you offer, the more recommendations you’ll get, which will lead to more patients.

 #2 – Saves Money on Advertising Budgets